The Inner Forth is a landscape rich in industrial heritage, hugely important for agriculture and home to many thousands of people.

 Reserves and other protected areas are a key part of Futurescapes.
 They provide core areas for nature to thrive and eventually repopulate the surrounding landscapes.
-The key RSPB reserve within this Futurescape is:
+The key RSPB reserves within this Futurescape are:

-This reserve is primarily intertidal mud and a small area of saltmarsh.
-A small field is planned for managed retreat in the next five years.
-Key birds include migrant and wintering wildfowl, pink footed geese and waders.
+This reserve is primarily a large area of intertidal mudflats and saltmarsh.
+A field next to the esturary now forms part of the intertidal area following a breach in the seawall in October 2018.
+This project was funded by HLF and EcoCo.
+LIFE Key birds include migrant and wintering wildfowl, shelduck, pink footed geese and waders.

 We're working to safeguard and improve special places for nature.
 Each Futurescape contains a range of initiatives in addition to our reserves.
 The combination of these creates better conditions for wildlife across the countryside.

 The Inner Forth Landscape Initiative

 Since 2012, a partnership of eight local authorities, public bodies and charities has been working successfully together with local community groups, individuals and organisations to deliver and ambitious programme of work centred on the Inner Forth from Stirling to Blackness - the Inner Forth Landscape Initiative (IFLI).